BOSULIF- bosutinib monohydrate tablet, film coated

 500 mg tablets: red, oval, biconvex, film-coated tablets debossed with "Pfizer" on one side and "500" on the other.

-Hypersensitivity to BOSULIF.
+BOSULIF is contraindicated in patients with a history of hypersensitivity to BOSULIF.
+Reactions have included anaphylaxis.
 In the BOSULIF clinical trials, anaphylactic shock occurred in less than 0.2% of treated patients.

 Diarrhea, nausea, vomiting, and abdominal pain occur with BOSULIF treatment.
 Monitor and manage patients using standards of care, including antidiarrheals, antiemetics, and fluid replacement.
 In the single-arm Phase 1/2 clinical trial, the median time to onset for diarrhea (all grades) was 2 days and the median duration per event was 1 day.
 Among the patients who experienced diarrhea, the median number of episodes of diarrhea per patient during treatment with BOSULIF was 3 (range 1–221).
 To manage gastrointestinal toxicity, withhold, dose reduce, or discontinue BOSULIF as necessary [see Dosage and Administration (2.3) and Adverse Reactions (6)].